 Also of interest is that Cromwell has more people living here who work in computers and math than 95% of the places in the US.

-Cromwell is a somewhat ethnically-diverse town.
+Cromwell is a very ethnically-diverse town.
 The people who call Cromwell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cromwell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cromwell include Italian, Irish, German, Polish, and English.
+Important ancestries of people in Cromwell include Italian, Irish, Polish, English, and German.

 The most common language spoken in Cromwell is English.
 Other important languages spoken here include Spanish and Italian.